r4victor/tenthousandmeters/content/blog/python_bts_06.md

 >>>
 ```

 How does that work?
 To set an attribute on an object, the VM calls the `tp_setattro` slot of the object's type.
 The `tp_setattro` slot of `type` points to the `type_setattro()` function, so, when we set an attribute on a class, this function gets called.
 To set an attribute, it stores the value of the attribute in the class's dictionary.
 After this, it checks if the attribute is a special method.
-If it's a special method, the corresponding slots are set.
+If it is a special method, the corresponding slots are set.
 The same `update_one_slot()` function is called to do that.

-Before we can learn how CPython adds special methods to built-in types, we need to understand what a method is.
+Before we can learn how CPython does the reverse, that is, how it adds special methods to built-in types, we need to understand what a method is.

 ## Methods

 A method is an attribute, but a peculiar one.
-When we call a method from an instance, the method implicitly recieves the instance as its first parameter, which we usually denote `self`:
+When we call a method from an instance, the method implicitly receives the instance as its first parameter, which we usually denote `self`:

 ```pycon
 $ python -q